cksystemsteaching/selfie/book.md

 Sure, after the assignment is done, the value in `t0` is equal to the value to which `sp + 8` evaluates but that is still a different statement.
 The difference is sometimes emphasized by using `:=` to denote an assignment instead of just `=`.
 Unfortunately, however, `=` is standard notation for assignments in many programming languages which is why we stick to using `=`.
 Equality, on the other hand, is denoted by `==` in many programming languages, so we use `==` to denote equality from now on.

 Alright, but why is the value `8` called immediate value?
 This is because the value is encoded in the binary code of the instruction itself.
 You can spot the `8` right there in `0x00810293`.
-In fact, the `0x008` in `0x00810293` is the signed 12-bit integer value mentioned above.
+In fact, the `0x008` portion of `0x00810293` is the immediate value encoded as signed 12-bit integer.
 Can we spot `t0` and `sp` as well?
-Sure, but they are just a bit more hidden.
+Sure, they are just a bit more difficult to find.
 Register `sp` is register number `2` and register `t0` is register number `5` among the 32 general-purpose registers of the CPU.
 Then, take a look at the binary code, not just in hexadecimal but, well, in binary:

 ```
 0x    0    0    8    1    0    2    9    3
  b 0000 0000 1000 0001 0000 0010 1001 0011
 ```

-After regrouping the bits you can spot both the register numbers `2` and `5`:
+After regrouping the bits you can spot both register numbers `2` and `5`:

 ```
               8     2         5      19
  b 000000001000 00010 000 00101 0010011
 ```

-as well as the *opcode* `19` of the `addi` instruction encoded in the 7 bits `0010011`.
-The opcode enables the CPU to identify the instruction during decoding and then find the parameters in the remaining bits.
-An immediate value such as `8` is data encoded in code whereas register numbers `2` and `5` are addresses or names of registers.
+as well as the *opcode* `19` of the `addi` instruction encoded in the 7 LSBs `0010011`.
+The opcode enables the CPU to identify the instruction during decoding and then find the parameters encoded in the remaining bits.
+An immediate value such as `8` is data encoded in code whereas register numbers `2` and `5` are names or addresses of registers.
+The use of immediate values in arithmetic instructions such as `addi` is sometimes referred to as *immediate addressing* while the use of registers in arithmetic instructions is referred to as *register addressing*.
+There are more such *addressing modes* in other machine instructions which we introduce below.

+Let us go back to the example.
 You might ask yourself how `addi t0,sp,8` is initialization of a register.
 Well, it is not since `sp` may contain any value.
 But there is a trick we can use.
 Take a look at this instruction:

 `0x1C: 0x00800293: addi t0,zero,8`

 Since `zero == 0` is always true, the instruction effectively makes the CPU perform `t0 = 8`.
 How about initializing registers with negative numbers?
 That is possible too, for example, using `addi t0,zero,-8`.
 Negative numbers such as `-8` are encoded in two's complement.
 So, where is the catch?
 Well, we can only use immediate values with `addi` that fit into 12 bits including the sign bit.
-In other words, `imm` can only be a signed integer value between -2^11^ and 2^11^-1.
+In other words, the immediate value can only be a signed integer value between -2^11^ and 2^11^-1.
 Now you know why you had to go through the information chapter and two's complement in particular.
-In any case, we show below how `addi` can be combined with the `lui` instruction to get larger integers into registers.
+In any case, we show below how `addi` can be combined with the `lui` instruction to get larger integer values into registers.

 There is one important detail that we should mention here.
 How does the CPU add a signed 12-bit integer to a 64-bit integer in a register, even if that register just contains 0?
-Prior to addition, the CPU *sign-extends* `imm` from 12 to 64 bits.
+Prior to addition, the CPU *sign-extends* the immediate value `imm` from 12 to 64 bits.
 If the sign bit, that is, bit 11 of `imm` is 0, then all bits from 12 to 63 are *reset*, that is, set to 0.
 If the sign bit is 1, then all bits from 12 to 63 are *set*, that is, set to 1.
 Thus the sign-extended version of `imm` is a signed 64-bit integer that encodes exactly the same value as `imm` encodes in 12 bits.
 That's it!

 The actual addition of the 64-bit integer in a register and the sign-extended version of `imm` is then done exactly like we described it in the information chapter.
 Overflows beyond the MSB, that is, bit 63 are ignored.
 So, the `+` in `sp + 8` in the example above denotes 64-bit integer addition with *wrap-around semantics*.
 For example, if `sp` contains UINT64_MAX, then `sp + 8` evaluates to 7 because `UINT64_MAX + 1` is 0.
 Strange but true.
 That phenomenon has lead to many issues with code including costly bugs and is therefore important to keep in mind.